Egglumity/Files/README.md

 # Egglumity's FNF Punchy Mod.
 To replace my images with the original FNF images, follow directions below vvv
-  1. Go to your Friday Night Funkin' folder whever it is on your computer.
+  1. Go to your Friday Night Funkin' folder wherever it is on your computer.
   2. Open the "assets" folder
   3. Drop every one of my png files onto the "images" folder.
   4. Click "replace all files".